drtaissa/drtaissa.github.io/cv.md

 * Member of the Women in Physics Committee, University of Melbourne, Parkville 2010 – 2011
 * Graduate Transition Roles, University of Melbourne, Parkville 2010
 * Member of Student-Staff Liaison Committee, University of Melbourne, Parkville 2007 – 2009

-## OTHER SKILLS
-* Competent at reducing radio spectral data, has worked with interferometric data and has experience with optical spectra
-* Maintenance and ongoing development of radiative transfer codes, MCP and ALI, used by the evolved stars group at Onsala Space Observatory.
-* Competent scientific programming in: Python, C, BASH, Matlab
-* Other software: LaTeX, CLASS, Mathematica, PGplot, various office applications
-* Highly computer literate and able to troubleshoot both software and hardware on Mac, Linux and Windows systems
-* Native English speaker, able to speak Russian fluently and some basic Swedish, German and Spanish, and rudimentary Korean